Become Famous

 Baking Soda.
 Baking soda is a all around cleaning solution.
 It is non abrasive.
 Cleans the outside of a refrigerator very well and takes the yellow away if you have white.
 I use it in the wash instead of softeners.
 It sweets the clothes and softens them also.
 It is also good to take the bugs off the car.
 Remember it is non abrasive.
 Always keep baking soda in the car as it will put out a fire, yours or someone else's.
 Cheap also.
 We used baking soda in our pool along with bleach for 14 years and never bought another chemical.
 We had the best looking pool in the neighborhood.
 Crystal clear.
 I also use it in my pond for the PH. -- KD Bug 27 Nov 2002

 REMOVING GUM Great way to get GUM out , rub it with PEANUT butter!
-I think it is the OIL in in, and though I have not tried it, I am sure oil would probably due the same thing, except the peanut butter is GOOEY, and the oil runs! -- "Kathy Ulmer"
+I think it is the OIL in in, and though I have not tried it, I am sure oil would probably do the same thing, except the peanut butter is GOOEY, and the oil runs! -- "Kathy Ulmer"

 Scratches on Furniture: Rubbing a Brazil nut on a scratch can disguise some surface damage in wooden furniture -- Vanessa Echols